apraka16/iOSAR/README.md

 # App that runs an AR session and uses plane detection to place 3D content using SceneKit.

 ## REPO HAS BEEN MOVED PERMENENTLY AND IS NOT UPDATED ANYMORE.
-If one is interested for a conversation on this, they can get in touch at https://twitter.com/abhinavpraksh
+If one is interested in a conversation on this, one can get in touch at https://twitter.com/abhinavpraksh

 ## Basic 3D shapes to start off have been created using iOS SceneKit native codes.